Maksim Chmerkovskiy Says Normani Kordei Will Win ‘DWTS,’ Gushes Over Peta Murgatroyd

-Dancing With The Stars pro Maksim Chmerkovskiy is revealing that he thinks Normani Kordei will go home the big winner of Season 24 while also gushing over fiancee and mom to his 4-month-old son Shai, Peta Murgatroyd, on her first Mother’s Day.
+Dancing With The Stars pro Maksim Chmerkovskiy is revealing that he thinks Normani Kordei will go home the big winner of Season 24 while also gushing over fiancee and mom to his four-month-old son Shai, Peta Murgatroyd, on her first Mother’s Day.

 Maksim made the big confession that he believes Normani will take home the prestigious DWTS mirror ball trophy this year in a new interview, as Chmerkovskiy admitted that winning the ABC show isn’t just about a celebrities dancing talent and that they have to have the “whole appeal” in order to be crowned the champion.